kunlexzybitty/udacity-project-ml/README.md

 - Lint application using hadolint

 ### Step 2: Run Docker container
-- Run the application on docker by calling `./run_docker.sh`
+- Run the application on docker using `./run_docker.sh`

 ### Step 3: Upload to Docker Hub
-- In the `./upload_docker.sh` file, edit the dockerpath (line 8) and change the docker username to a personalized one (or leave it as is, to use the public kcemenike/microproject:v1.0.0)
+- In the `./upload_docker.sh` file, edit the dockerpath to input username
-- To upload to docker hub, run `./upload_docker.sh`
+- Upload to dockerhub using `./upload_docker.sh`

 ### Step 4: Kubernetes deployment
-- To deploy to kubernetes, run `./run_kubernetes.sh`
+- Deploy to kubernetes, run `./run_kubernetes.sh`